platonv/internhubweb/internHub/CONTRIBUTING.md

-# Contributing to ng2-admin
+# Contributing to InternHub

-We would love for you to contribute to ng2-admin and help make it even better than it is today!
+We would love for you to contribute to InternHub and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)